uikit/uikit-site/docs/pages/navbar.md

 </nav>
 ```

-The navbar nor the navbar container has horizontal padding.
+Neither the navbar, nor the navbar container have horizontal padding.
 To set the same horizontal padding as the rest of the page use the [Container component](container.md).

 ```html
 <nav class="uk-navbar-container">